aws/aws-cli/awscli/examples/ecs/register-task-definition.rst

 **To register a task definition with a JSON file**

-This example registers a task definition to the specified family with container definitions that are saved in JSON format at the specified file location.
+The following example shows how to register a task definition to the specified family with container definitions that are saved in JSON format at the specified file location.

 Command::